trilambda122/hw2-bootstrap-bio/README.md

 ## TODO
 ---
-- check for left and right margins on sm and larger screens
+- Check for left and right margins on sm and larger screens
-- use html validation service
+- Use html validation service
-- find this readme file
+- Finish this readme file
-- put link to index.html file on logo
+- Put link to index.html file on logo
-- make social media links to my accounts
+*X Make social media links to my accounts*